Scarface (1983 film): Plot

 In 1980, ex-convict Cuban refugee Tony Montana arrives in Miami as part of the Mariel boatlift with his friend Manny Ribera and their companions, Angel and Chi-Chi.
-Miami drug lord Frank Lopez arranges green cards for them in exchange for killing a former henchman for Fidel Castro.
-Dissatisfied with their jobs as restaurant dishwashers, Tony and Manny meet with Frank's right-hand man Omar Suarez, who sends the four to purchase cocaine from Colombian dealers.
-Tony and Angel are taken at gunpoint; Tony is forced to watch as Angel is dismembered with a chainsaw, before Manny and Chi-Chi rescue them.
-They kill three of the dealers and deliver the drugs and money to Frank in person, suspecting that Omar set them up.
+Miami drug lord Frank Lopez arranges green cards for them in exchange for murdering a former henchman of Fidel Castro.
+Dissatisfied with their jobs as restaurant dishwashers, Tony and Manny meet with Frank's right-hand man, Omar Suarez, who sends the four to purchase cocaine from Colombian dealers.
+Tony and Angel are taken at gunpoint; Tony is made to watch as Angel is slaughtered with a chainsaw, before Manny and Chi-Chi rescue him.
+They kill the dealers and insist to Omar that they deliver the drugs and money to Frank in person, suspecting Omar set them up.

-Frank hires Tony and Manny, and they start working for him.
-Tony notices Frank's trophy wife Elvira and starts becoming attracted to her.

-One night, Tony visits his mother and sister Gina.
+Tony and Manny begin working for Frank while Tony is attracted to Frank's trophy wife, Elvira Hancock.
+Tony visits his mother, and sister Gina.
 Tony gives his mother $1,000, claiming he earns money as a political organizer.
-However, Tony's mother sees through his lie, berates him for his criminal lifestyle, refuses his money, and kicks him out.
-Gina, however, keeps the money.
-Manny is attracted to Gina, but Tony warns him to stay away from her.
+Tony's mother is angered by his lie, berates Tony for his criminal lifestyle, and kicks him out.
+Gina runs outside to reassure Tony, and he lets Gina keep the money and walk back inside.
+Manny expresses attraction towards Gina, but Tony sternly warns Manny to stay away from her.
 Frank sends Tony and Omar to Bolivia to meet cocaine kingpin Alejandro Sosa.
-Omar is angered at and argues with Tony when he tries negotiating a large deal without Frank's approval.
-Sosa sends Omar off but keeps Tony behind and has Tony witness his men hang Omar from a helicopter.
-Sosa tells Tony that Omar was a police informant and Frank has poor judgment for trusting Omar.
-Tony says that he never liked nor trusted Omar.
-Sosa takes a liking to Tony and agrees to the deal, whilst warning Tony not to betray him.
+Omar is angered when Tony seeks to negotiate a large deal without Frank's approval.
+Sosa sends Omar off but keeps Tony behind to watch his men hang Omar from a helicopter, and tells Tony that Omar is a police informant and that Frank has poor judgment for trusting him.
+Tony says he never trusted Omar.
+Sosa takes a liking to Tony for his integrity and agrees to the deal, but not before delivering Tony a stern warning to never double-cross him.